dantdj/PyDecrypt/README.md

 PyDecrypt
 =========

 Simple Python decrypter for hashes.
-Currently MD5 only, and limited to 4 alphabetical characters for fast decryption.
-5 alphabetical characters decryption is available, but generating the files will use ~1.5GB of RAM and take a good few minutes.
-After that, however, the searching for a hash is nearly instant and uses barely any RAM.
+Currently MD5 only.
+Checking is only really efficient currently up to around 5 alpha-numeric characters.

 Installation
 ------------